wp-plugins/conditional-comments-message/readme.txt

 `remove_action('admin_head', 'insert_ccm_admin_css');`

+= What does the 'dynamic remaining days' checkbox do? =

+Instead of just showing how many days the comment period is open, this will instead dynamically count down the number of days remaining.
+So if you set your comment window to 30 days, then it will initially say "4 weeks".
+As time passes, the message dynamically adjusts itself from "weeks" to "days".
+The post date is used to determine the number of days remaining and the countdown.

 == Screenshots ==

 1. Plugin settings page

 == Changelog ==

+= 0.0.6 =
+- added option to make number of days dynamic; i.e. if setting is 30 days, then it will dynamically count down until the close date

 = 0.0.5 =
 - improved logic for determining when to display message